 It’s usually pretty easy to lighten up a heavy recipe.
-Use whole-grain pasta, olive oil, herbs and lemon juice to make pasta salad.
+Use zucchini noodles or cauliflower pasta, olive oil, herbs and lemon juice to make pasta salad.
 Try sweet potatoes, turnips and Greek yogurt in potato salad.
 Use lean ground beef for burgers and skip the bun.
-You can even make your own milkshake by using South Beach shake mix, ice and one cup of whole milk.
+You can even make your own milkshake by using South Beach shake mix, ice and whole milk.
 Add a little peanut butter for extra flavor and protein.

 5. Sweet Surrender:

 Is dessert your downfall?
-Fruit is your friend.
-Lucky for you, warm weather accompanies peak fruit season.
-Trade that lemon meringue pie for some fresh cantaloupe or strawberries.
-Offer to bring “dessert” to that barbecue and make a fruit salad.
-Don’t forget fruit smoothies.
+Berries are your friend.
+Lucky for you, warm weather accompanies peak berry season.
+Trade that lemon meringue pie for some fresh strawberries or blueberries.
+Offer to bring “dessert” to that barbecue and make a berry fruit salad.
+Don’t forget smoothies.
 Add fresh spinach or kale to your shake and you’ll fulfill a vegetable serving while you satiate your sweet tooth.
 Berries are considered an Extra on South Beach Diet, so be sure to stick to the recommended serving sizes in our Grocery Guide.

 6. Saturday Staple:

 Find a great farmers market.
 Or two.
 Or three.
 These food festivals are a dieter’s dream and the perfect place to stock up on fresh eggs, cheeses, veggies, fruits and herbs—often for far less than you’d pay at the supermarket.
 Buy farm-fresh ingredients you’ve never cooked with and create a new, healthy meal for your family.
 The vendors are often great resources for healthy recipes and seasonal inspiration.

 7. Green Thumb?

 Have some empty space in the backyard?
 Consider growing your own veggies.
 You’ll get a great exercise preparing, planting and tending to your garden and with any luck, you’ll be rewarded with your own fresh vegetables all throughout the summer.
 Not sure where to start?
 Visit your local nursery and ask for some help or find out if they offer seminars.
 Better yet, download an audio book on gardening and work out while you listen.

 8. Go, Go, Go.